kdeldycke/openerp.buildout/README.md

         $ sudo /etc/init.d/openerp-server restart
         $ sudo /etc/init.d/openerp-web-client restart

-1. If you want to run the GTK client instead, you have to install X.org first:

-        $ sudo apt-get install xorg
-        $ sudo startx &
-        $ sudo su openerp -c "./bin/openerp-gtk-client-shell ./parts/openerp/gtk-client/bin/openerp-client.py" &

 1. To play with your OpenERP instance, all you have to do is to point your browser to:

         http://127.0.0.1:8080